full-void/data-science-concepts/README.md

     - Visualizing using Heatmaps
 * P-values and correlation

+## Data Wrangling

+This notebook contains concepts and notes on data wrangling: preparing data for further analysis and model development.
+Specifically, it discusses:

+* Setting Headers
+* Correcting the Data
+    - Identifying the missing values
+        + Converting other markers (such as ?) to NAN
+        + Analysing for missing data
+    - Dealing with missing values
+        + Dropping data
+        + Replacing data with mean and frequency
+    - Correcting the data format
+* Data Standardization
+* Data Noramalization
+* Binning
+    - Visualizing Bins
+* Encoding Categorical Variables
+    - Label Encoding
+    - One-hot Encoding

 ## SQL and Pandas

 This notebook details some important and commonly used information on Pandas Python Library and SQL.
 Specifically, it talks about: